wowemulation-dev/warcraft-rs/docs/guides/mpq-cli-usage.md

 # Archive format errors
 Error: Invalid MPQ header
 # Solution: Check if file is actually an MPQ archive

+# Blizzard archive warnings (informational only)
+Warning: Attributes file size mismatch: ... difference=-28 (tolerating for compatibility)
+# Note: This is normal for all official WoW archives - they work perfectly
 ```

 ## Performance Tips